oir/startle/docs/function-interface.md

 > [!INFO]
 Type annotations for `*args` and `**kwargs` apply to the _elements_, **not** the containers themselves.
-See [Arbirary argument lists](https://peps.python.org/pep-0484/#arbitrary-argument-lists-and-default-argument-values) under PEP 484, or the example below.
+See [Arbitrary argument lists](https://peps.python.org/pep-0484/#arbitrary-argument-lists-and-default-argument-values) under PEP 484, or the example below.

 `program.py`: